WHAT INFORMATION ABOUT YOU WILL WE USE?

 - Integrity, by not allowing personal data to be modified without due cause; and

 - Availability, by protecting personal data from disruption.

 To achieve this, the measures we implement include adhering to various security standards, including holding ISO27001 accreditation in respect of customer-related data, physical and technological protection, data encryption, having in place a suite of policy and procedural documentation in respect of the way in which we handle and keep personal data secure and asking you for proof of identity before we disclose your personal information to you

 Where we transfer your personal information to third parties in order to provide our services to you or to operate our business, we will put in place arrangements to protect that information.

 TRANSFERRING PERSONAL INFORMATION INTERNATIONALLY

-Otherwise, we will not transfer your personal information to a third party outside of the European Economic Area unless you have confirmed to us that you are happy for us to do so.
+Otherwise, we will not transfer your personal information to a third party outside of the UK unless you have confirmed to us that you are happy for us to do so.

 CONTACTING US AND YOUR RIGHTS

 If your property is connected to the electricity distribution network of Northern Powergrid (Northeast) plc, the controller of your personal information is Northern Powergrid (Northeast) plc.